martinnj/IRCLib/README.md

-IRCCLient
+IRCLib
 =========

 Another pet project!
-This time, a simple IRC client!
+This time, a simple IRC client based on an appropriate library, made by me! ;)